sknat/3DrenderTool/ReadMe.txt

 * Models contains 3D models.
 * Launcher, a dropdown list allowing you to launch other projects.
 (Doesn't work very well)
 * Games are still under developpement (Highschool is far :D)

+The repo contains binaries as I don't know how long Borland Delphi will still be available.

 Licence
 =======